Roman expansion in Italy: Southern Italy

-With the beginning of the third century, Rome had become a great power in the Italian peninsular, but had not yet entered into friction with the dominant Mediterranean powers of the time, Carthage and the poleis of Greece.
+With the beginning of the third century, Rome had become a great power in the Italian peninsula, but had not yet entered into friction with the dominant Mediterranean powers of the time, Carthage and the poleis of Greece.
 Southern Italy still remained in the hands of the colonies of Magna Graecia which had been allies of the Samnites.

 Although the commercial relationships between Rome and the centres of Magna Graecia are little known, a certain sharing of commercial interests between Rome and the Greek cities of Campania at least is probable as evidenced by the issue, starting from 320 BC, of Roman-Campanian coins.
 These commercial agreements may have been a result of the Samnite wars and of the Roman expansion towards the South.
 However, the needs of the Roman rural populace for new arable lands also determined the need for territorial expansion towards the south that the expansion in central and northern Italy had not satisfied.